ApiLogicServer/Docs/docs/Sample-AI.md

 ## 4. Iterate: Rules + Python

 Not only are spreadsheet-like rules 40X more concise, they meaningfully simplify maintenance.
-Let’s take an example.
+Let’s make two changes:

 !!! pied-piper "Green Discounts"

     Give a 10% discount for carbon-neutral products for 10 items or more.
 &nbsp;

-In this iteration, we'll also introduce some application iteration:
+And:

 !!! pied-piper "Application Integration"

-    Send new Orders to Shipping with a Kafka message.
+    Send new Orders to Shipping using a Kafka message.

     Enable B2B partners to place orders with a custom API.
 &nbsp;

-Automation still applies; we execute the steps below:
+As above, we speed things up with the following procedure:

 1. Stop the Server